userbradley/BeReal/docs/api-endpoints/content.md

 ## Unverified Endpoints

-!!! note "We dont know if these endpoints still exist or are used"
+!!! note "We don't know if these endpoints still exist or are used"
     Because of the whole SSL pinning thing, we have no clue

 | URL                                                                                      | Use                                                                                                    |